 Together with the Intellectual Property Office, we jointly commissioned two separate studies by INCOPRO and Kantar Media to better understand stream-ripping and its impact on the UK market and online consumer behaviour.

-Transfer of Value
+Copyright and the Transfer of Value

 "Transfer of Value" is a term used to describe the way in which the value of creative works has transferred away from the creators of those works to the platforms which host and monetise them.